Updated: Jul 26

 Star folders as needed (current unit, lesson, or chapter)

-Number our folders - essentials sorted A-Z by the name they go in order that you want them to go in.
+Number our folders - essentials sorted A-Z by the name they go so that you want them to go in.

 Daily essentials tab on bookmarks (email, LMS, exit tickets, attendance trackers, frequently visited sites) - right-click open all folders.